There is so much beauty to be found in Albania, and here is your guide to the best places to visit in Albania with kids (plus, where to stay).

 Of course, even though Albania is relatively small compared to its neighbors, that doesn’t mean it’s easy to plan a trip if you don’t have the first clue where to go in Albania.

-With that in mind, let’s check out some of the best things to do in Albania for kids, as well as giving you a head’s up on when to go and where to stay.
+With that in mind, let’s check out some of the best things to do in Albania for kids, as well as give you a heads-up on when to go and where to stay.

 Don’t worry; we’ve got you covered!